AliakseiMalinouski/keywise/README.md

 # Keywise

-Backend service-script that looks up digital game prices on the internet and sends the result to a Telegram chat.

-It asks CheapShark, GG.deals, and IsThereAnyDeal, picks the best offer for the region, and posts a formatted message to the chat configured in `.env.local`.
+HTTP API that compares digital game prices across CheapShark, GG.deals, and IsThereAnyDeal and returns `{ result, best }`.

+The [frontend](https://github.com/AliakseiMalinouski/keywise_frontend) calls this API from the browser.
+CORS is enabled.
 See [SOURCES.md](SOURCES.md) for APIs, keys, and regions.

+A local helper script can still start the server, call `/search`, and post the result to Telegram.

 ```
-./scripts/search.sh "<game>" [region]
+GET /search?q=<game>&region=<code>
         │
         ▼
-  start local HTTP API
+  CheapShark + GG.deals + IsThereAnyDeal
         │
         ▼
-  fetch prices from the web
-        │
-        ▼
-  send message to Telegram
-        │
-        ▼
-  stop the server
+  { result, best }
 ```

 ## Install